pnp/sp-dev-fx-extensions/samples/react-command-live-dashboard-sharepoint/README.md

 ## Summary

-This sample shows how to surface a **SharePoint HTML Live Dashboard created using Copilot** in the context of a SharePoint list or library, using a SharePoint Framework **ListView Command Set** extension.
+This solution deploys an SPFx Command Set Extensionto surface a **SharePoint HTML Live Dashboard created using Copilot** in the context of a SharePoint list or library.
 It adds a "Show Dashboard" command to the command bar; clicking it opens the Copilot-generated dashboard's embed page in a modal iframe popup, without leaving the list view.

 The dashboard URL is not hard-coded: it's configured per list and stored in that list's property bag, so the same extension can be deployed to multiple lists/libraries across a tenant, each pointing at its own Copilot-created dashboard.

 ![extensin in action](/assets/1.png)